michabay05/dotfiles/README.md

 # My config files

-These are my configs that I use everytime.
+These are my configs that I use everyday.
 The neovim config is heavily inspired by josean neovim video, which is linked below.

 ## Resources
 - [Josean's Youtube Video](https://www.youtube.com/watch?v=vdn_pKJUda8&t=829s&ab_channel=JoseanMartinez)